 Myth #4: Varicose veins only happen in women.

 Statistics will quickly put this myth to rest.
 According to studies, 56% of men suffer from varicose veins.

-Oftentimes genetics play a major role in the development of varicose veins, and those varicose vein genetics do not exclusively exist in women.
+Oftentimes genetics play a major role in the development of these kinds of veins, and those vein genetics do not exclusively exist in women.

 Myth #5: Treatment for varicose veins is very expensive and painful.

 Here at Vein Clinics of America, we have been helping patients who suffer from varicose veins for over 35 years.